Submit request or call to make an appointment.

-At Norton Children’s Cancer Institute, we provide evaluation and treatment for a wide range of oncology and hematology conditions.
+At Norton Children’s Cancer Institute, affiliated with the UofL School of Medicine, we provide evaluation and treatment for a wide range of oncology and hematology conditions.
 While following the guidelines of the Children’s Oncology Group (COG), each plan of cancer care is customized to meet the individual needs of the child or teen.
 We work closely with families to find the right treatment for each child and include families in every step of the process.
 We understand that childhood and adolescent cancer affects everyone in the family, and our goal is to help preserve quality of life during and after therapy.

 Norton Children’s Cancer Institute is a member of the Children’s Oncology Group, which provides families in the region access to all national clinical trials.
 With nearly 100 active trials at any given time for pediatric and adolescent cancers, many of our treatment plans include participation in trials that give families access to the latest in cancer research and treatment options.

 Leukemia is a cancer of the blood and bone marrow and is the most common type of cancer in children.
 The most common types of leukemia include: